You are here

 Software is becoming increasingly important in medical devices.
 In addition, it is becoming more and more important as a medical device in its own right.

-Medical devices are regulated in Australia by the Therapeutic Goods Administration (TGA).
-This includes software and mobile ‘apps’ that meet the definition of a medical device.
+Medical devices are regulated in Australia by the TGA.
+This includes software and mobile 'apps' that meet the definition of a medical device.

-The following is intended to provide guidance on the regulation that applies to software and apps that meet the legislated definition of a medical device in Australia.
+The following is intended to provide guidance on the regulation that applies to software and apps which meet the legislated definition of a medical device in Australia.

 A software product is considered to be a medical device if it fits the definition of a medical device in section 41BD of the Therapeutic Goods Act 1989.